laravel/docs/localization.md

 <a name="configuring-the-locale"></a>
 ### Configuring the Locale

-The default language for your application is stored in the `config/app.php` configuration file's `locale` configuration option.
+The default language for your application is stored in the `config/app.php` configuration file's `locale` configuration option, which is typically set using the `APP_LOCALE` environment variable.
 You are free to modify this value to suit the needs of your application.

+You may also configure a "fallback language", which will be used when the default language does not contain a given translation string.
+Like the default language, the fallback language is also configured in the `config/app.php` configuration file, and its value is typically set using the `APP_FALLBACK_LOCALE` environment variable.

 You may modify the default language for a single HTTP request at runtime using the `setLocale` method provided by the `App` facade: